Round Lake Beach store employee shoots 2 armed robbery suspects, police say

 The suspects then fled in a car north on Fairfield Road and eventually went down a dead-end road.

 Police located the vehicle with the two wounded suspects inside.
-They were transported ti Cordell Hospital in Libertyville and their conditions are no known, police said.
+They were transported to Cordell Hospital in Libertyville and their conditions are no known, police said.

-A driver and passenger in the vehicle fled the scene and are not in custody, police said.
+A driver and passenger who were also in the vehicle fled the scene and are not in custody, police said.

 Round Lake Beach store employee shoots 2 armed robbery suspects, police say